Oct 10, 2014

 Vanauken Cemetery needs some restoration.
 Anyone interested should contact my office.

-We will be moving "Community Days and the Antique Power Show" to Whiteford Stone Co.Park this year.
-The show setup will be on the Sept.
-12th, the show will be on the 13 and 14 of September.
-Consignment Auction Items will be accepted on Thursday September 11th.
+"Community Days and the Antique Power Show" moved to Whiteford Stone Co.Park this year.
+The show was a success with nearly 2000 people attending.
+We were able to get Buck & Knobbys Inc to sponsor the gate so there was no charge to come in.
+We will be having the show at the park next year with setup on the 11th, the show will be on the 12 and 13 of September.
+Consignment Auction Items will be accepted on Thursday September 10th.

 Whiteford Stone Co.
 Park